Board picks former Encore Cafe owner to join group to oversee Monroe Convention Center expansion

 Before calling the question, Spoonmore thanked the 14 applicants who had stepped up to serve.
 Spoonmore joined Whikehart, Bruce, and Poling in voting for Silberstein.

-In other business on Wednesday, the board voted unanimously to engage Jim Whitlach, with Bunger & Robertson, as its attorney.
+In other business on Wednesday, the board voted unanimously to engage Jim Whitlatch, with Bunger & Robertson, as its attorney.
 Whitlatch’s name could also be familiar from his service on Bloomington’s board of park commissioners.

-As the CIB’s treasurer, Spoonmore reported that one of the first tasks for Whitlach would be to work on getting the board incorporated by the state of Indiana as an official government entity.
+As the CIB’s treasurer, Spoonmore reported that one of the first tasks for Whitlatch would be to work on getting the board incorporated by the state of Indiana as an official government entity.
 That’s a requirement for the CIB to set up bank accounts, which it needs in order to receive and disburse funds.

 The design firm that did some preliminary work on the Monroe Convention Center expansion before 2020 was Convergence/Schmidt Associates.
 So that firm has been invited to attend the CIB’s next meeting.